iMattPro/pmbars/README.md

-# Private Messages Progress Bars for phpBB 3.1
+## Private Messages Progress Bars for phpBB 3.1

 This extension adds a graphical representation to private message boxes of the space used/remaining.
+Supports Prosilver and Prosilver-child styles.

 ## Requirements
 * phpBB 3.1.0-RC3 or higher